Email goes to AI Agent.Time comes back to you.

 Standing desk delivered to your address, review request

-Owlu learns from how you already work and sorts new mail into a few meaningful buckets—work, newsletters, shopping, or labels that match your life.
-You stay in control: drag a category into a new order, or drag a misplaced thread where it belongs.
-The outcome is an inbox that feels curated every morning—even when you didn’t manually file a thing.
+Owlu learns from how you already work and sorts new mail into a few meaningful buckets — work, newsletters, shopping, or whatever fits your life.
+You stay in control: drag categories into a new order, drag misplaced threads where they belong.
+The result is an inbox that feels like you curated it yourself last night — even when you didn’t lift a finger.

-- Start from patterns in your history instead of building rules from scratch
+- Start from patterns in your history, not rules built from scratch

-- Reorder lanes or move mail between them when the AI misses your intent
+- Reorder lanes or move mail, and the AI learns your intent instantly

-- Keep up to six custom categories so the list matches how you mentally sort mail
+- Keep up to six custom categories so the screen matches how you mentally sort mail

-- Each card still shows who it’s from, what it’s about, and why it landed there
+- Every card shows who it’s from, what it’s about, and why it landed there

 Stop juggling mental sticky notes—handle one urgent thing at a time.

-When everything feels on fire, Priority Stack lines up what Owlu believes you should handle first: replies you owe, reminders you set, things to pass along, and threads that really can’t wait.
-Finish the card in front of you, and the next priority appears—so you always know the single best next step instead of re-reading your whole inbox.
+When everything feels on fire, Owlu lines up what to handle first: replies you owe, reminders you set, things to share, and threads with today’s deadline.
+Finish the card in front of you, and the next one slides up.
+You always know the single best next step — without re-reading your whole inbox.

-- Separate queues for reply, remind, share, and truly burning threads
+- Separate stacks for reply, remind, share, and threads with today’s deadline

-- Each card carries context so you’re not reopening five tabs to remember why it matters
+- Every card carries context, so you don’t reopen five tabs to remember why it matters

-- Clearing a card surfaces the next one automatically—momentum without re-triage
+- Finish a card and the next one slides up — momentum without re-triage

 Me

-- Draw organization boundaries the way you think about accounts or teams
+- Group people by account or organization — the way you already think about them

-- Jump from a relationship line to the emails that actually passed between people
+- Click any line to jump straight into the emails that actually passed between people

 Email address inbound